schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 | Destination port range | `PORTS_OUT_WAN`                      |
 | Description            | `Allow internet traffic through WAN` |

-We later want to enable unrestricted internet access on the guest network, so make sure to uncheck the **Quick** option!
+We later want to enable unrestricted internet access on the Guest network, so make sure to uncheck the **Quick** option!

 Next, we allow internet traffic on `PORTS_OUT_WAN` for the `IG_OUT_VPN` networks.